orsonteodoro/gcf2/profiles/gaming/README.md

         /usr/src/linux/Makefile and a different kernel sources folder name per release to isolate patching.
 The hardened kernel flavor has patching restriction on custom patches because of auditors, patch/developer trust.
-The gaming has patching restrictions on patches that decrease performance or decrease availability.
+The gaming kernel has patching restrictions on patches that decrease performance or decrease availability.
 The ot-kernel makes it easy to have and build different kernel flavors per release.
 For other kernel